It's Your Choice 2017

 - If you were enrolled in the IYC Local Health Plan plan prior to enrolling in Medicare Parts A and B, you will automatically be moved into this plan design.

 - While these plans all offer the same uniform benefits package, this does not mean that they will treat all illnesses or injuries in an identical manner.
 Treatment will vary depending on patient needs, the physicians’ preferred practices, and the health plan’s managed care policies and procedures.

 - IYC Medicare Advantage:

-This plan is only offered by Humana and allows members to use any health care provider in the United States that accepts payments from Humana; however, you will have greater out-of-pocket expenses when you use out-of-network providers.
+This plan is only offered by Humana and allows members to use any health care provider in the United States that accepts Medicare.
+Benefits are the same in- and out-of-network.
+If you decide to seek care from an out-of-network provider, your share of the costs may be slightly higher for medical equipment and supplies.
 The in-network benefit of the IYC Medicare Advantage is modeled to replicate the IYC Local Health Plan benefit package.

 - IYC Medicare Plus:

 This plan is a fee-for-service Medicare supplement plan administered by WPS.
 This plan is available to eligible retirees enrolled in Medicare Parts A and B and generally only pays Medicare deductibles and coinsurance.
 It's Your Choice Medicare Plus permits you and your eligible dependents to receive care from any qualified health care provider nationwide, or during worldwide travel, for treatment covered by the plan.

 Compare medical and pharmacy benefits by plan design type.

 See the monthly premium rates for these plan designs here.
 For the IYC Health Plan - Medicare option, you will also need to pick a health plan provider (See Step 2, below).